ryanwhowe/websocket-workshop/README.md

 Now once again restart the PHP container, check it's subscribed and head back to the browser.

 Visit `http://localhost:8081/3/` and open the console.
-The connection should already be established and there's some new helper functions so run `alreet.pub()` in the console.
+The connection should already be established and there's some new helper functions so run `wsWorkshop.pub()` in the console.
 Check the PHP logs and you should see your message has been received by the PHP client.

 This conversation might be one-sided if we can only actively talk from one side.
 Let's make the bot respond.